aurasphere/reply-challenge-2018/README.md

 This repository contains both the problem statement and my solution to the Reply Code Challenge training problem.
 The solution is written in Java.

 **Note:** since the method which prints the final solution uses recursion to print the visited nodes by traversing back the last one, you may get a StackOverflowError.
-To avoid that, add the <code>-Xss515m</code> argument when starting your JVM.
+To avoid that, you should increase your stack size using the <code>-Xss</code> argument when starting the JVM.
+I've run this code with <code>-Xss515m</code> and it worked fine.

 ## Log